mvccore/example-helloworld-portable/README.md

 - go to `example-helloworld-portable/development`
 - clear everything in `./Var/Tmp/`
 - change `$app->Run();` to `$app->Run(1);` in `./index.php`
-- visit all aplication routes where are different JS/CSS bundles groups to generate `./Var/Tmp/` content for result app
+- visit all application routes where are different JS/CSS bundles groups to generate `./Var/Tmp/` content for result app
 - run build process